saulodias/Zeca/README.md

 1. Download and install *Python 3.6* and the bot files;
 2. If you have Git installed, on the root folder, run ```pip install -r requirements.txt```

-Or if you prefer it manually.
+Or if you prefer manual installation:

 ```pip install -U https://github.com/Rapptz/discord.py/archive/rewrite.zip```